| By Becky Turner | Discuss This Article at our Sheltie Forums |

 - $1,602 |

 What does Lucky teach us?
-If your dog requires an expensive treatment, pet insurance is sometimes worth it.
-By paying the most expensive premium (Pet Care QuickCare Gold Double Benefits) you could save as much as $2,620.
+If your dog requires an expensive treatment, pet insurance may be worth it.
+The Pet Care QuickCare Gold Double Benefits policy would save you as much as $2,620.